 Should you pay off your mortgage?
 There has always been the debate if one should pay off their home mortgage or not.
 One can argue that if the interest rate of my home mortgage is 3.75% or lower, why would someone pay off the balance of this mortgage, when you can earn a potentially higher rate of return in other investment vehicles.
 There are so many blog posts about the Pros and Cons of Prepaying your mortgage I couldn’t even decide on a reference to link for you.
 I’m not a die-hard Dave Ramsey follower, or follow one philosophy in particular.
 I feel that we can, maybe, learn little bits from many people.
 That’s what has me so pumped about personal finance.
 You can listen to many people, learn many things, and use this to help guide you.
 But the kicker is Personal Finance is just that, it’s “Personal”.
 It’s different for everybody.
 Everyone may have different goals, different want’s vs. needs.
 Different things that have value, and things that one person may splurge on, while another will go without.

 I also feel that when it comes to debt, it can make you go a little nuts.
 It plays with your mind.
 Having a car payment, a credit card payment, a student loan payment, a mortgage payment.
 It can beat you down.
 All these payments, and debts can make you feel depressed and at sometimes hopeless.
 There is a big connection between mental health and money.
-I learned a lot, and If you’d like to learn more about this check out this episode of the Fairer Cents Podcast, where they talk about how our mental health has been impacted by money and how we’ve let money dictate how we take care of our mental health.
+I learned a lot in listening to podcasts and reading blogs.
+I recall an episode of the The Fairer Cents Podcast where they talk about how our mental health has been impacted by money and how we’ve let money dictate how we take care of our mental health.